 The following is an adaptation of Vaudenay's "Security Flaws Induced by CBC Padding - Applications to SSL, IPSEC, WTLS ..." paper.
 However, the padding scheme is intentionally different from the one used in that paper, to discourage plagia-rism.
-A solution derived from that paper will not work for this assignment.
+A solution derived directly from that paper will not work for this assignment.

 AES encrypts plaintexts in blocks of 16 bytes at a time.
 If there are fewer than 16 bytes of plaintext data, AES adds padding bytes to the end of the plaintext until there are 16 bytes exactly.
 (During decryption, those padding bytes will be discarded.)
 If there are more than 16 bytes of data, AES operates on each block one by one in order, and pads the final block to 16 bytes.
-If there are n real bytes, then the bytes to add is exactly 16 - n copies of n.
+If there are n real bytes, then we pad to 16 bytes with null characters, except the last byte is set to the total amount of padding in the block.
 For example, suppose the plaintext we want to encrypt is: